esesmuedgars/IdeaKit/README.md

 Push notifications enable developers to inform users when new data becomes available for application.
 Follow the [tutorial](https://www.raywenderlich.com/20201639-firebase-cloud-messaging-for-ios-push-notifications) written by [Andy Pereira](https://twitter.com/macandyp) to learn how to use Firebase Cloud Messaging, formerly known as Google Cloud Messaging, to send and receive remote push notifications in the SwiftUI iOS application.

+### Inspect application's network traffic using Charles Proxy

+Learn how to use Charles Proxy to inspect unencrypted and encrypted network traffic for both your applications, as well as third-party applications in a [tutorial](https://www.raywenderlich.com/1827524-charles-proxy-tutorial-for-ios) written by [Aaron Douglas](https://twitter.com/astralbodies) and updated by [Tom Elliott](https://twitter.com/temelliott).

 ## Enhanced programming

 ### Dependency injection for property wrappers